projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

    :widths: 10,10,50,30

    * - Parameter
-     - Used in SOS or UOS
+     - Used in Service VM or User VM
      - Description
      - Usage example

    * - module_blacklist
-     - SOS
+     - Service VM
      - A comma-separated list of modules that should not be loaded.
        Useful to debug or work
        around issues related to specific modules.